ClaudioAMartinez/model-deployment-api/README.md

 # Mock Model Deployment API
-This project is a functional Minimum Viable Product (MVP) for a model inference service.
-It's designed to showcase core API development skills using Python and FastAPI.

-The API allows users to upload pickled Python functions as "models" and then run inference by sending data to them.

-> A containerization enhancement will be implemented in a future PR
+This project is a simple simulation of an MLOps pipeline, designed to showcase skills in API development, containerization with Docker, state management, and testing.
+It's meant to demonstrate the infrastructure required to deploy machine learning models as independent, containerized services.

 ## Features
 - **Model Upload:** Upload Python model files (.pkl) to the service.
-- **List Models:** Get a list of all uploaded models.
+- **Dynamic Deployment:** Deploy any uploaded model as its own containerized API endpoint.
+- **Health Checks:** The deployment process includes a health check to ensure containers are running successfully before reporting success.
+- **State Synchronization:** The API is self-healing, actively checking the status of running containers and updating its state.
-- **Direct Inference:** Run predictions by sending data to an uploaded model.
+- **Inference:** Run predictions by sending data to deployed models.
+- **Lifecycle Management:** Tear down and clean up deployed model containers.

 ## Tech Stack
 - **Backend:** Python, FastAPI
+- **Containerization:** Docker
+- **Testing:** Pytest
-- **Libraries:** Pydantic, Uvicorn
+- **Libraries:** Pydantic, Uvicorn, HTTPX

 ## Setup and Installation
 ### Prerequisites:

 - Python 3.12+
+- Docker Desktop must be running.

 ### Steps: